-Based on the revised 2007 industry data of the Optoelectronics Report for laser products used for macro (cutting and welding) applications and marking and micro (fine cutting, fine welding, and perforating) applications combined, the Company had a worldwide market share (based on sales volume) in 2007 of approximately 18%.
-Using the Optoelectronics Report industry data projected for 2008, the Company believes it has a worldwide market share of approximately 20% and that it is among the largest suppliers of laser products used for marking applications worldwide.
-The Company has sold more than 47,000 laser sources since 1975 and currently has over 3,000 active customers (including multinational companies with multiple facilities purchasing from the Company).
-During fiscal 2008, 2007, and 2006, approximately 41%, 43%, and 41%, respectively, of the Company's revenues related to sales of laser products for macro applications, approximately 10%, 9%, and 8% respectively, related to sales of components, and approximately 49%, 48%, and 51%, respectively, related to sales of laser products for marking and micro applications.
+Based on the revised 2008 industry data of the Optoelectronics Report for laser products used for macro (cutting and welding) applications and marking and micro (fine cutting, fine welding, perforating and structuring) applications combined, the Company had a worldwide market share (based on sales volume) in 2008 of approximately 23%.
+Due to the severe global economic downturn there are no reliable industry forecasts available for 2009 to calculate market share.
+The Company has sold more than 49,000 laser sources since 1975 and currently has over 3,000 active customers (including multinational companies with multiple facilities purchasing from the Company).
+During fiscal 2009, 2008, and 2007, approximately 40%, 41%, and 43%, respectively, of the Company's revenues related to sales of laser products for macro applications, approximately 12%, 10%, and 9% respectively, related to sales of components, and approximately 48%, 49%, and 48%, respectively, related to sales of laser products for marking and micro applications.

-Through its global manufacturing, distribution and service network, the Company provides a comprehensive range of laser sources and laser-based system solutions to three principal target markets: the machine tool, automotive, and the semiconductor and electronics industries.
+Through its global manufacturing, distribution and service network, the Company provides a comprehensive range of laser sources and laser-based system solutions to the following principal target markets: the machine tool, automotive, the semiconductor, electronics, and photovoltaic industries.
 The Company sells directly to end-users and to original equipment manufacturers ("OEMs") (principally in the machine tool industry) that integrate Rofin's laser sources with other system components.
 Many of Rofin's customers are among the largest global participants in their respective industries.
-During fiscal 2008, 2007, and 2006, 25%, 23%, and 30%, respectively, of the Company's sales were in North America, 51%, 55%, and 48%, respectively, were in Europe and 24%, 22%, and 22%, respectively, were in Asia.
-See Note 13, "Geographic Information", to the consolidated financial statements for further information.
+During fiscal 2009, 2008, and 2007, 20%, 25%, and 23%, respectively, of the Company's sales were in North America, 57%, 51%, and 55%, respectively, were in Europe, and 23%, 24%, and 22%, respectively, were in Asia.
+See Note 15, "Geographic Information", to the consolidated financial statements for further information.